aleshaleksey/fansys23/03-movement-exploration.md

 - **Global movement cost:** x4

 ___
-### Inclement Weather Hazards
+### Classification of Inclement Weather Hazards

-#### (TODO: Make a full table of all weather and consequences.)

 Inclement weather has two severities: **Severe** and **Extreme**.
-The following inclement weather types exist.
-Here is a brief overview.
-- **Precipitation.** (Rain, snow, sleet, ash.)
+This is a simplification of (usually!) real weather which is made to make the rules more manageable.
+Groups that desire more granularity are free too be more liberal with their sliding scale.
+As expected, "extreme" weather usually has a stronger effect than "severe" weather.
+There are four general types of weather hazard, and it is possible to find more than one in any given situation.
+In some cases a clever group may find ways of using weather hazards to its advantage.

+#### Fair weather
+Characters may be so lucky as to find themselves travelling in fair weather that brings no direct hazards with it.
+In such weather it is not to cold or too hot, the wind is not strong enough to cause much of a problem, even for long ranged attacks, precipitation is, at worst, not much stronger than a drizzle, and visibility is good enough to see for miles.
+The main danger of this kind of weather, if anything, is that it probably does not cause problems for your foes either!

+#### Precipitation
+This can be rain, snow, sleet, or even ashfall.
 This can lead to poor visibility, difficult movement due to boggy ground or accumulation, or even collapse of structures (snow, ash).
+- **Severe**:
+  - +2 to thresholds for scouting (navigation and observe).
+  - +2 to thresholds to set camp (fortify, CON saves).
+  - Base movement speed of flying entities is [halved](#flying-and-turbulence).
+- **Extreme**: As severe plus:
+  - Grants "light concealment" to targets more than 20ft away, and heavy concealment for entities beyond that.
+Characters that rely on sight, heat or vibrations are effectively blind beyond 600ft.
+  - Ranged weapon attacks are treated as being made at 1 range increment further away.
+  - Flying characters must make a "[fly](05-skills.md#fly)" roll, or risk falling, even if they succeed, they move at 1/4 speed and take damage (see "[flying and turbulence](#flying-and-turbulence)).
+  - A character exposed to extreme precipitation must succeed a CON save (threshold=[16 + hours exposed]) every hour, or lose 1 SP die.
+When all SP dice are lost, it loses 1 HP instead.

+#### Wind
-- **Wind.** Can damage structures.
-Can knock prone smaller entity and impede movement.
-Dangerous for flying entities.
-Makes ranged attacks difficult.
+Wind can damage structures, knock prone smaller entity and impede ranged attacks and movement.
+It is particularly dangerous for flying entities.
+- **Severe**: Gale force winds of 38 mph or higher.
+  - +2 to thresholds to set camp (fortify, CON saves).
+  - Targets are considered to be 2 range increment further out than they are (this reduces the maximum range of the ranged weapon).
+  - Characters moving against the wind (walking, climbing) move at half speed if they are medium or smaller.
+  - Base movement speed of flying entities is [halved](#flying-and-turbulence).
+- **Extreme**: Hurricane force winds of 74 mph or higher.
+  - +2 to thresholds for scouting (navigation and observe).
+  - +5 to thresholds to set camp (fortify, CON saves).
+  - Targets of ranged weapon attacks are considered to be 4 range increment further out than they are (this reduces the maximum range of the ranged weapon, potentially making it useless).
+  - Characters moving against the wind (walking, climbing) move at half speed if they are large or larger, and at 1/4 speed if they are medium or smaller.
+  - Characters of size category medium or smaller must succeed on a STR save (threshold=20) at the start of each turn or be blown back by 20ft for every size category smaller than large and land prone.
+If a small or smaller character fails the save by 6 or more, they are blown away.
+  - Flying characters must make a "[fly](05-skills.md#fly)" roll, or risk falling.
+Even if they succeed, they move at 1/4 speed and take damage (see "[flying and turbulence](#flying-and-turbulence)).

+#### Visibility
+Poor visibility is usually caused be caused by extreme precipitation, fog, murky water, cosmic clouds or darkness.
+It is easier to hide, and harder to detect, navigate and aim in poor visibility.
+The game here defines visibility ranges for poor and zero visibility, although the there will be times when these ranges can be a little lower, or a little higher, since weather, unsurprisingly, varies.
+- **Severe (poor)**:
+  - +2 to thresholds for scouting (navigation and observe).
+  - Characters have light concealment from entities beyond 20ft away, heavy concealment from entities beyond 60ft away (although the GM may rule that this distance is greater or lesser).
+With respect to targets beyond 300ft, characters that rely on sight are effectively "[blinded](10-conditions-types.md#conditions-in-detail)".
+- **Extreme (zero)**:
+  - +2 to thresholds for camping (fortify, CON saves).
+  - +5 to thresholds for scouting (navigation and observe).
+  - Characters have light concealment beyond 5ft and heavy concealment beyond 10ft.
+Beyond 20ft characters that rely on sight are effectively "[blinded](10-conditions-types.md#conditions-in-detail).
+NB: There are times when zero visibility is truly zero visibility and a character is considered blinded beyond their fingertips, although this is rare.

+#### Temperature
-- **Temperature.** Very low or high temperatures.
-Being in temperatures an entity is not acclimatised to can quickly lead to exhaustion (hypothermia, hyperthermia, dehydration) or even death.
+ Very low or high temperatures.
+Exposure to temperatures that an entity is not acclimatised to can quickly lead to exhaustion (hypothermia, hyperthermia, dehydration) or even death.
 It is more difficult to recuperate under these conditions.
 In particular, trying to recuperate in unameliorated camps may require a roll, or be impossible.
-- **Visibility.** Poor visibility is usually caused be caused by extreme precipitation, fog, murky water, cosmic clouds or darkness.
-It is easier to hide, and harder to detect, navigate and aim in poor visibility.
-In zero visibility ranged targeted attacks and those made with reach weapons have a 5/6 miss chance (if you can locate the correct square for your target in the first place!), certain spells cannot be cast.
-In areas of zero (extreme) visibility all entities are considered for all intents and purposes BOTH **blinded** and **invisible**. **NB:** Visibility can refer to senses other than sight in some exotic cases.
+Unlike the other weather hazards, temperature has a third category: *lethal*.
+This represents extremes of heat/cold that will kill entities that are not resistant in a manner of minutes.

+ Some effects of the cold can be mitigated by wearing cold weather garments.
+Mitigating the effects of heat is, unfortunately, more difficult.
+ - **Severe**: This represents temperatures of more than 30 degrees below, or 20 degrees above ideal conditions for a character (+40/-10 degrees celsius for a human).
+   - +2 to thresholds for camping (fortify, CON saves).
+   - A character exposed to severe temperature must succeed a CON save (threshold=[12 + hours exposed]) every hour, or lose 1 SP die.
+When all SP dice are lost, it loses 1 HP instead.
+ - **Extreme**: This represents temperatures of more than 50 degrees below, or 30 degrees above ideal conditions for a character (+50/-30 degrees celsius for a human).
+   - +5 to thresholds for camping (fortify, CON saves).
+   - A character exposed to extreme temperature must succeed a CON save (threshold=[16 + hours exposed]) every hour, or lose 2 SP die and 1 MP die.
+When all MP and SP dice are lost, it loses 2 HP instead.
+ - **Lethal**: This represents temperatures of more than 80 degrees below, or 45 degrees above ideal conditions for a character (+65/-60 degrees celsius for a human).
+   - Impossible to camp or rest successfully without special abilities, equipment, or magic.
+   - [Total journey time per day ](#global-movement-pushing-and-fatigue) is reduced to 2 hours.
+Short rests no longer recover journey time.
+   - A character exposed to lethal temperature must succeed a CON save (threshold=20) every *minute*, or lose 1 SP die and 1 MP die.
+When all MP and SP dice are lost, it loses 2 HP instead.

+___
+### Weather conditions and associated hazards

-Any given inclement weather phenomenon may cause more than one effect.
+Any given inclement weather phenomenon may contain one or more hazards.
 Here are some suggested ratings.
+- **Fair weather**: None.
+- **Fair weather, night time**: Poor visibility (entities without low light vision only).
 - **Fog**/**Mist**: Poor/Zero visibility.
 - **Torrential Rain**: Severe precipitation, poor visibility.
 - **Gale**: Severe wind.